-The RCF service enables the user of the service to obtain all telemetry frames from one master channel or one virtual channel.
-A master channel consists of all telemetry frames with the same Transfer Frame Version Number (TFVN) and the same spacecraft identifier (SCID) on the same physical channel.
-A virtual channel consists of all telemetry frames with the same TFVN, the same SCID, and the same virtual channel identifier (VCID) on the same physical channel.
-A telemetry frame is a TM Transfer Frame or a AOS Transfer Frame.
+The RAF service enables the user of the service to obtain all telemetry frames from one space link physical channel.
+A telemetry frame is a TM Transfer Frame or an AOS Transfer Frame.
 A space link physical channel carries one stream of telemetry frames separated by attached sync markers.
-A physical channel may be comprised of one or more master channels, each of which may be comprised of one or more virtual channels.
-A complete specification of these concepts is provided in references [2], [3], and [4].

-For delivery to the user, each frame acquired from the space link is encapsulated in an SLE SDU that also carries annotation, i.e., additional information such as the Earth Receive Time (ERT) of the frame.
-In general, the RCF service delivers frames to the user in the order in which they were received from the space link.
+For delivery to the user, each frame acquired from the space link is encapsulated in a SLE SDU that also carries annotation (i.e., additional information such as the ERT of the frame).

-The operations defined in section 3 of this Recommendation enable an RCF service user to interact with an RCF service provider to:
+The operations defined in section 3 of this Recommended Standard enable an RAF service user to interact with an RAF service provider to:

-- a) establish an association between the user and the provider; - b) receive annotated telemetry frames from one master channel or from one virtual channel; - c) obtain notifications and reports regarding the status, configuration and performance of the service; - d) temporarily suspend and later re-start the delivery of telemetry frames from the same master channel or any of the permitted virtual channels; - e) change the values of certain parameters that affect the behavior of the service; and - f) release an association.
+- a) establish an association between the user and the provider; - b) receive annotated telemetry frames; - c) obtain notifications and reports regarding the status, configuration and performance of the service; - d) temporarily suspend and later re-start the delivery of telemetry frames; - e) change the values of certain parameters that affect the behavior of the service; and - f) release an association.